Concrete Delivery: Ready Mix VS Volumetric

 Ready Mix Concrete Trucks

-First, let’s talk about ready mix trucks.
-The easiest way to explain how a ready mix concrete truck operates is that these trucks have their concrete mixes batched from a plant before they are delivered to the job site.
-The mixes are then transported to the job site in a large, ready-to-use concrete.
+Now let’s let’s talk more about ready mix trucks.
+These trucks transport pre-mixed concrete from a central batch plant to the job site.
+The concrete is mixed at the plant, loaded into the drum of the truck, and then kept in motion until it is time for it to be poured.
+This method requires precise planning and timing, as the concrete must be used before it hardens.
 This type of concrete truck allows for efficient, cost-effective delivery of large amounts of concrete without having to spend time mixing it on site.

 Without ready mix trucks, large-scale construction projects would not be possible due to the difficulty in transporting ready mix concrete over long distances and in difficult terrain.
 As such, ready mix trucks are an important component of the modern construction industry.